dantro.plot.creators package#

 If subclassing this method, make sure to either invoke this parent method or set the

-attribute in the subclass’s method.
-Also note that, when subclassing, the ability to resolve the placeholders gets lost / has to be re-implemented in the subclass.- Parameters
+_dagattribute in the subclass’s method.
+Also note that, when subclassing, the ability to resolve the placeholders gets lost / has to be re-implemented in the subclass.- Parameters:

 use_dag (bool, optional) – The main toggle for whether the DAG should be used or not.
 This is passed as default value to another method, which takes the final decision on whether the DAG is used or not.
 If None, will first inspect whether the plot function declared that the DAG is to be used.
 If still None, will NOT use the DAG.